-Set in one of Australia’s oldest residential colleges, as far as the public knows, scandal doesn’t happen here.
-But what goes on behind closed mahogany doors tells a different story, and abundant coffers can cover up all sorts of unsavoury goings on.
-That gets complicated when resident student and aspiring journalist Nikki Gonçalves interviews Jo Mulligan, the first female Master in the college’s hundred-year history and the person who writes those ‘never happened’ cheques.
-When a serious allegation is made, Jo sees it as a case of boys will be boys, but Nikki, cannot and will not accept that.
-A battle rages on social media, unleashing chaotic commenters and vulnerable people get caught in the crossfire.
+At one of Australia’s oldest and most revered residential colleges, scandals never happen.
+At least, as far as the general public knows.
+But what goes on behind closed mahogany doors is a different matter, especially when abundant coffers can cover up all sorts of unsavoury goings-on.
+This gets complicated when resident student and aspiring journalist Nikki Falateu (Emily Havea) brings a serious allegation to Jo Mulligan (Fiona Press), the first female Master in the college’s hundred-year history and the person who writes those ‘never happened’ cheques.
+A heated online debate and PR crisis looms.

 In the wake of the #MeToo movement, the topics of consent and sexual violence are very alive in the zeitgeist right now, especially as they relate to the education system.
 It’s a topic being interrogated in television and film (revenge thriller Promising Young Woman being the movie to see in 2020) and literature (Diana Reid’s acclaimed recent debut novel Love & Virtue also explores rape culture on Australian university campuses).

 In a very real way, this play also mirrors the current push for holistic sexual consent education being debated in the Australian parliament currently as it probes hazing culture and the ‘boys will be boys’ mentality.
 But while student activist and Time Out Future Shaper Chanel Contos boldly centered her own survival story in the Teach Us Consent petition, the protagonist in this story commandeers the experience of another, her new friend and naive uni fresher Paige (played with empathy-inducing innocence by Julia Robertson), to launch her call to action, throwing an entirely different conversation around intention and consent into the mix.